KarmaAlex/League-of-legends-Apm-tracker/README.md

 # League of legends Apm tracker
-A program that keeps track of your apm and number of key presses for your current and last name.
+A program that keeps track of your apm and number of key presses for your current and last game of league.
 It is mainly meant as a program to put on your stream to keep track of your key presses, that's why the background is green

 Currently plannes features are: